MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Functions.md

 1. when the pipeline is being stopped by <kbd>Ctrl+c</kbd> or `StopProcessing()`

-The clean block doesn't allow pipeline output.
-Any output that's written to the pipeline is discarded.
-Output from `Write-Host` is still sent displayed by the host process.
+The clean block discards any output that's written to the **Success** stream.

 > [!CAUTION]
 > Adding the `clean` block is a breaking change.
 Because `clean` is parsed as a